orterforth/orterforth/README.txt

  make run TARGET=<target>

-# orterforth is implemented in C #
+ORTERFORTH IS IMPLEMENTED IN C

 A typical Forth implementation rests on a number of base words implemented in native machine code.
 Higher-level words are